-In order to adhere to the capacity restrictions set by the state of Pennsylvania, tours will be limited to one household group with 4 individuals maximum, for the foreseeable future.
+In order to maintain a safe capacity within the close, intimate nature of Esherick’s Studio, tours will be limited to one household group with 4 individuals maximum, for the foreseeable future.

 What is your policy on masks and face coverings?

-Pennsylvania mandates wearing a face mask in public.
-This simple action keeps our visitors and employees safe, helping to stop the spread.
-Museum employees are required to wear face masks.
-Visitors must wear a mask at all times on the premises, both indoors and outside.
-Disposable face masks will be made available for purchase for anyone who does not have them.
+Museum staff, volunteers, and visitors must wear a mask in any indoor space.
+We encourage the use of masks outdoors as well.
 The Wharton Esherick Museum is committed to accessibility for all visitors.
 If you or a member of your household group has a medical condition or disability that prevents you from wearing a face covering, reasonable accommodations will be made for you.
 Please email us at email@example.com in advance of your visit to receive more information.